 Why Having Your Wisdom Teeth Removed Could be a Smart Move

 Wisdom teeth usually crop up in your smile between the ages of 17 and 25.
-While you may initially believe that wisdom teeth can cause future problems.
-This is especially trueif you had to fight for a beautiful smile through braces or other teeth alignment methods.
-At Gibson Dental, we track the progress of your wisdom teeth to determine if they will be a problem further down the road.is a good thing, the emergence of
+While you may initially believe that having extra teeth is a good thing, the can cause future problems.
+This is especially true if you had to fight for a beautiful smile through braces or other teeth alignment methods.

 Impacted Wisdom Teeth